its-cyberjaya/constitution/README.md

 ## Regulation 4: Organizational Structure
 1. General Assembly
   1. The general assembly shall consist of all members of IT Society.
-  2. The meetings of the general assembly shall be the Annual General Meeting and the General Meeting.
+  2. The meetings of the general assembly shall be the Annual General Meeting (AGM) and the General Meeting (GM).
   3. The general assembly has the right to examine all records of the society.

 2. Executive Council